-- Marina Park is located along the Credit River's edge and serves as an important connection between Memorial Park West and J.C.
+- Marina Park is located along the Credit River's west edge and will serve as an important connection between Memorial Park West and J.C.
 Saddington Park. - J.C.
 Saddington Park is located on the west shore of the Credit River.
-It is considered a destination park focusing on all-season family activities and events with a park pavilion; water's edge seating and lake activity viewing areas. - J.J.
+It is considered a destination park focusing on all-season family activities and events with a park pavilion, parking, water's edge seating and lake activity viewing areas. - J.J.
 Plaus Park is located on Stavebank Road South, west of the 1 Port Street East site.
 This is a small riverfront park with water's edge seating, lake activity viewing areas, a restaurant and a surface parking area.

 A Waterfront Trail runs throughout the Regional and Local Study Areas.
-The Mississauga section of Waterfront Trail passes 22 parks, the Bradley Museum and Rattray Marsh in the west to Marie Curtis Park in the east.
+The Mississauga section of Waterfront Trail stretches from Lakeside Park in the west to Marie Curtis Park in the east..
 Through Port Credit, the trail is on paved asphalt, with some portions aligned along residential streets.
 Currently, the 1 Port Street East site is a missing link in the waterfront trail network.

-Currently, land-based "open lake views" (or vistas) from the Project Study Area to Lake Ontario are limited as public access to the Project Study Area is restricted.
+Currently, land-based "open lake views" (or vistas) from the Project Study Area to Lake Ontario are partially screening and limited as public access to the Project Study Area is restricted.